akladnig/CamperVan/README.md

 Automatic mode will also swap chargers during driving to ensure the optimum charge time for both batteries.
 When the ignition is off, charging via solar cells will automatically switch to the second battery when the first is fully charged.

 Schematic design software used is [Kicad](https://www.kicad.org/)

+## TODO
+ - add RS485 interfaces to the Duetto Hot Water heater and 20A DC-DC battery charger
+ - add an Oled touch panel
+ - ignition switch input